 People with HIV infection often experience chronic pain.
 However, the direct causes of this pain vary.
 It is important to learn about the possible causes.
 And it’s important to talk with your doctor about the pain you’re experiencing that may be related to HIV infection.

-HIV and pain
+The relationship between HIV and chronic pain

 People with HIV infection may experience chronic pain because of the infection or the drugs that treat it.
 Some factors that can cause pain include:

 - lowered immunity from the effects of HIV infection on your immune system

 Pain caused by HIV is often treatable.
 However, HIV-related pain is often underreported and goes untreated.
 That’s why it is important to tell your doctor if you are experiencing pain.
 Once your doctor knows about it, they can work with you to find the direct cause and create a treatment plan that won’t complicate your HIV treatment.